 - Medication: Injections or prescription meds

-So if you’re hit with expensive vet bills if your pet needs to undergo cancer treatments, you’ll be covered.
-Same goes for broken bones, allergies, and more.
-Of course, this coverage isn’t totally unlimited, which is one of the reasons we offer two great packages to help extend your coverage to help you build the perfect policy for you and your pet.
+So, if you’re hit with expensive vet bills if your pet needs to undergo cancer treatments, you’ll be covered.
+Same goes for broken bones, allergies, ingestion of toxic foods, and more.
+Of course, this coverage isn’t totally unlimited, which is one of the reasons we offer optional add-ons to your policy, like vet visit fees and physical therapy, as well as two great preventative care packages to help extend your coverage and you build the perfect policy for you and your pet.

-While a basic pet health insurance policy will cover you for the unexpected things in your fur fam’s future, the Preventative and Wellness package can help cover today’s expenses you’re already spending on.
-You’re probably already paying more than the cost of this add-on for your preventative care costs, and by adding this package to a Lemonade policy you’ll be covered for all kinds of things that help keep your pet healthy—like your annual wellness exam, blood tests, vaccines, and more.
+While a basic accident and illness pet health insurance policy will cover you for the unexpected things in your fur fam’s future, adding preventative care to your coverage can help with expenses you’re already spending on.
+You’re probably already paying more than the cost of our Preventative package for your pet’s ongoing health care, and by adding it to a Lemonade policy you’ll be covered for all kinds of things that help keep your pet healthy—like your annual wellness exam, blood tests, vaccines, and more.

-As a bonus, we’ll even send you complimentary wellness reminders and give you access to our pet health experts.
+As a bonus, we’ll even give you chat access to our pet health experts.

 You can also customize the payment structure of your pet insurance.
 It’s easier to explain that by looking at what a pet health insurance policy costs.
 Ready?

-A Lemonade pet health insurance plan starts at $12/month for both cats and dogs, but there are several factors that can impact how much your monthly premium will be.
+A Lemonade pet health insurance plan starts at $10/month for both cats and dogs, but there are several factors that can impact how much your monthly premium will be.

 Dog insurance tends to be more expensive than a policy for a cat, and some breeds will cost more than others.
 Your pet’s age and where you live can have an impact on the cost of pet insurance too, so the best thing to do is shop around and compare pet insurance quotes from several different insurance companies.